google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-basics/index.markdown

 can disable the user's ability to zoom the viewport, potentially causing accessibility issues.

-# Size content to the viewport
+{% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.set-viewport %}

-{% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.size-content-to-vp %}
+## Size content to the viewport

 On both desktop and mobile devices, users are used to scrolling websites vertically but not horizontally, and forcing the user to scroll horizontally or